Overview of Medicare Spending

-Part A and B benefits under Medicare Advantage plans saw an almost 50% increase from 2008 to 2018.
+Part A and B benefits under Medicare Advantage plans saw an almost 50% increase.
 There’s no denying the inflation of private plan enrollees over the last ten years.
 From 21% – $99 billion to 32% which is $232 billion.

-Beneficiaries with Medicare Advantage plans made up 34% of all Medicare beneficiaries in 2018.
-Ten years ago (2008), only 22% of recipients had MA plans.
+Beneficiaries with Medicare Advantage plans made up 34% of all Medicare beneficiaries.
+Ten years ago, only 22% of recipients had Medicare Advantage plans.